Daniel Ryu, Psy.D.

 I would describe my therapeutic style as relational, flexible, person-centered, and humorous.
 I believe in your inherent strength, capacity, and resilience and see my task as working alongside you as you manifest the life that you want to lead.

 I aspire to practice through an anti-oppressive lens and to be radically present with you.
-This will also involve flexibly applying evidence-based tools and techniques that I have cultivated over years of training across a range of medical and mental health settings.
+This will at times involve flexibly applying evidence-based tools and techniques that I have cultivated over years of training across a range of medical and mental health settings.

 Experience